Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for non-odd coupling

 For the study of anomalous scaling in synchronous oscillator lattices, the main interest lies in the KPZ equation with columnar noise itself, which has been previously studied in the kinetic roughening literature \cite{szendro}.
 The localization of the diffusion problem is there shown to translate into the formation of facets, i.e.\! regions of nearly constant slope.
 Specifically, there is a coarsening process whereby some facets, which move uniformly at constant velocity, absorb other facets.
 In a finite-size system, the asymptotic solution is a triangular-looking surface growing at constant velocity.
 As will be seen next, in the oscillator problem the facets correspond to clusters of synchronized oscillators, and the coarsening process leads to larger (and faster) synchronized clusters, as previously observed in some models of oscillators in one and two dimensions \cite{sakaguchi,moroney}.

-\subsection{Kinetic roughening: scaling Ansatz and exponents}
+\subsection{Kinetic roughening: Scaling Ansatz and exponents}

 As we did in Sec.\ \ref{odd}, we study numerically a system of $L$ oscillators governed by Eqs.~(\ref{eqsim}), but this time $\delta = \pi/4$ (instead of $\delta = 0$).
 Other choices of $\delta\in (0,\pi/2)$, namely $\delta = \pi/8$ and $3\pi/8$, are considered in Appendix \ref{AppB} and lead to similar conclusions.
-The system synchronizes for $K$ above a critical value that is roughly $K_c\gtrsim 2$, according to the procedure described at the end of Sec.\ \ref{rel} [see also Fig.~\ref{figsat}(b), where the system does not synchronize for $K=1$ but it does for $K=4$].
+The system synchronizes for $K$ above a critical value that is roughly $K_c\gtrsim 2$, according to the procedure described at the end of Sec.\ \ref{satsta}, see also Appendix \ref{AppDep}.
 Therefore, we will take as the coupling strength $K = 4$, which is approximately twice as large as the critical value.

-In what follows, we find that a consistent description of the scaling behavior obtained in our simulations can be achieved for faceted exponent values $\alpha = 1.07\pm0.05$, $\alpha_s = 1.40\pm0.05$, $z = 1.36\pm0.05$, and $\alpha_\text{loc} = 0.97\pm0.05$; these must be adjusted quite precisely in order to satisfy the various scaling constraints pertaining to the different observables, so that the quoted uncertainties are conservative.
+In what follows, we find that a consistent description of the scaling behavior obtained in our simulations can be achieved for faceted exponent values $\alpha = 1.07\pm0.05$, $\alpha_s = 1.40\pm0.05$, $z = 1.36\pm0.05$, and $\alpha_\text{loc} = 0.97\pm0.05$; these must be adjusted quite precisely in order to satisfy the various scaling constraints pertaining to the different observables, so indeed the quoted uncertainties are conservative.
 Note also that the local roughness exponent $\alpha_\text{loc} = 1$ for faceted scaling \cite{ramasco} is an upper bound for the local exponent for geometrical reasons \cite{leschhorn}, so that the possibility of finite size effects distorting some of the exponents (for $\alpha_\text{loc}$, necessarily towards smaller values) should also be considered.
 Their possibly non-universal nature may also explain why these exponents differ somewhat from those of Ref.~\cite{szendro}, and also (though less so) from those found for other values of $\delta$ in Appendix \ref{AppB}.